-- Forgiveness deals a death blow to sin’s advances.
+- Forgiveness gives a death blow to sin’s advances.

-- Forgiveness models to others how to deal with sin.
+- Forgiveness pictures to others how to deal with sin.

-Forgiveness is different: It requires the offender and the offended to actively engage each other for the express purpose of neutralizing and removing the sin that occurred between them.
+Forgiveness is different from “I’m sorry.”
+It requires the offender and the offended to actively engage each other for the express purpose of neutralizing and removing the sin that occurred between them.

-Technically speaking, “I’m sorry” does not require a response because it implies the action committed was in the realm of no harm, no foul.
+Technically speaking, “I’m sorry” does not require a response because it implies the act committed was in the realm of “no harm, no foul.”
 Asking for forgiveness puts a responsibility on the person offended to respond to the request of the offender who is asking for forgiveness.

-If I do not ask Lucia for forgiveness then my wife would not have the opportunity to release me from my sin.
-(The same applies to the Lord: If I do not ask God to forgive me for my sin, then He cannot release me from my sin.
+If I do not ask Lucia for forgiveness, my wife would not have the opportunity to release me from my sin.
+(The same applies to the Lord: if I do not ask God to forgive me for my sin, then He cannot release me from my sin.
 See 1 John 1:9.)

-Lucia would be left with my sin affecting her soul, with no opportunity for her to deal with it transactionally.
-Minimally, she could forgive me attitudinally by working it out with the Lord (Luke 23:34), but without transactional forgiveness that removes sin, our relationship would have tension, which would keep us from enjoying true community.
+I would leave Lucia with my sin affecting her soul, with no opportunity for her to deal with it transactionally.
+Minimally, she could forgive me attitudinally by working it out with the Lord (Luke 23:34), but without transactional forgiveness that removes sin, our relationship would have tension, which would keep us from enjoying true koinonia (communication).

-The plot thickens: In addition to Lucia not being free from the affects of my sin, I would never be released from it either.
-Like a cancerous cyst on my body, I would always be vulnerable to the deadly possibilities because it was never neutralized by the power of the gospel.
+The plot thickens: In addition to Lucia not being free from the effects of my sin, I would never be released from it either.
+Like a cancerous cyst on my body, I would always be vulnerable to the deadly possibilities because the power of the gospel never neutralized it.
 The only recourse would be for me to humble myself before Lucia and the Lord, pleading for their forgiveness.

 Start with Confession

 To confess your sin to another person means that you agree with that person that what you did was wrong.
-The word confess means to agree.
-You cannot be forgiven without confessing–without agreeing with those you have offended that what you did was wrong (sinful).
+The word “confess” means “to agree.”
+You cannot experience biblical forgiveness without confessing—without agreeing with those you have offended that what you did was wrong (sinful).

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness. – 1 John 1:9

-The person sinned against–the victim, the offended–needs to know that you understand how bad what you did was to them.
+The person sinned against—the victim, the offended—need to know that you understand how bad what you did was to them.
 You want to make it crystal clear in their minds how what you did was awful, wrong, and not justified in any way.
-All of the people within the sphere of the offense need to be in agreement about what happened.
+All of the people within the sphere of the offense need to agree regarding what happened.

 Biblical forgiveness does not leave anything to chance.
-It is as though the convicted person is on a mission to be released from his crime, and he will not rest until he is fully exonerated (forgiven) by God and any other person that he has offended.
-This is why he wants to be clear, accurate, and articulate with how he goes about prosecuting himself.
-This kind of confession puts everyone involved on the same page–they are in agreement.
+It is as though the convicted person is on a mission to find release from his crime, and he will not rest until he is fully exonerated (forgiven) by God and any other person that he has offended.
+This biblical worldview is why he wants to be clear, accurate, and articulate with how he goes about prosecuting himself.
+This kind of confession puts everyone involved on the same page—they all agree.

-A proper confession positions all parties to (1) begin asking for forgiveness, (2) granting forgiveness, and (3) receiving forgiveness.
-This is why it’s important to own the specifics of your sin by naming and claiming it.
-Here is a suggestive template that frames what I’m talking about:
+Proper confession positions all parties to (1) begin asking for forgiveness, (2) granting it, and (3) receiving it, which is why it’s crucial to own the specifics of your sin by naming and claiming it.
+Here is a suggestive template that frames what I’m teaching.

 Do not let any person that you have sinned against go away wondering whether or not (1) you were fully aware of what you did, (2) that you understood how what you did hurt them, and (3) your request for forgiveness is not lacking clarity because of a murky confession.